 Community Outreach and Social Media Strategist

-Carmen Kennedy founded the DPWC and has worked to make it a vibrant student organization that platforms activist thought and writing.
-She is also finishing thesis work as a Creative Writing, MFA, at San José State University.
-And she has long worked as a writer in Silicon Valley where she creates visual and written content for tech: you can view her portfolio at carmenkennedy.me.
+Carmen founded the DPWC and has worked to make it a vibrant student organization that platforms activist thought and writing.
+She’s finishing a MFA thesis in Creative Writing, at San José State University.
+And she has worked as a writer in Silicon Valley where she creates written content and media productions for tech: view her portfolio at carmenkennedy.me.

 Intracollegiate Alliance Strategist

 Denesia is both a San José University junior in Communication Studies and an aspiring author.
 She is creative and entrepreneurial in her approach to everything from student involvement to community activism.
 And her work with government entities and philanthropic organizations evidences this.

 Sandy is working on her BA in English at San José State University and is involved with the department of World Languages and Literature.
 She assists the Center for Literary Arts (CLA), an organization affiliated with the university’s English and Comparative Literature Department, and she is also an avid photographer.